VeriShip/grunt-niteo-spawn/readme.md

 ```

 Be aware that the `stdout` and `stderr` are already being sent to the console for logging when `--verbose` is specified.
-That same data is being sent to the notfy promise event as well.
+That same data is being sent to the notify promise event as well.

 Advanced Usage
 --------------

-The `niteoSpawn` method is exposed as the `grunt.niteo.spawn` method on the grunt object.
+The `niteoSpawn` task is exposed as the `grunt.niteo.spawn` method on the grunt object.
 You can use it freely within your specialized grunt tasks as well.

 ```
 grunt.loadNpmTask('grunt-niteo-spawn')